 Waste Load Allocations represent point source pollutant loads to the waterbody.
 Point source loads are typically better understood and more easily monitored and quantified than nonpoint source loads.
 Whenever practical, each point source should be given a separate waste load allocation.
 All NPDES permitted dischargers that discharge the pollutant under analysis directly to the waterbody should be identified and given separate waste load allocations.
 The finalized WLAs are required to be incorporated into future NPDES permit renewals.
 Review Elements: EPA regulations require that a TMDL include WLAs, which identify the portion of the loading capacity allocated to individual existing and future point source(s) (40 C.F.R. §130.2(h), 40 C.F.R. §130.2(i)).
 In some cases, WLAs may cover more than one discharger, e.g., if the source is contained within a general permit.
 If no allocations are to be made to point sources, then the TMDL should include a value of zero for the WLA.
 All NPDES permitted dischargers given WLA as part of the TMDL should be identified in the TMDL, including the specific NPDES permit numbers, their geographical locations, and their associated waste load allocations.
-Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary : Within the drainage area of the listed segment of the Sheyenne River there no known point source discharges.
-Therefore, the E. coli WLA for this segment is zero.

-There are seven known animal feeding operations (AFOs) in the contributing watershed of the Sheyenne River.
-The seven include four small (0-300 animal units (AUs)) and three medium (301-999 AUs) AFOs.
-All seven AFOs have permits to operate, are zero discharge facilities and are not deemed significant point sources of E. coli bacteria loading to the impaired segment of the Sheyenne River.
+Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary : There are no wastewater treatment facilities within the watershed area of the two Cannonball River segments.
+There are four permitted animal feeding operations (AFOs) within the drainage area of the listed stream segments.
+The NDDoH has permitted one large (1,000 + animal units (AUs)) and three small (0-300 (AUs)) AFOs to operate.
+All four AFOs are zero discharge facilities and are not deemed significant point sources of E. coli bacteria loadings to the Cannonball River or its tributaries.